Tired of the litter box? Try the toilet instead.

 But before you jump into toilet training, you need to determine whether it's the right choice for your cat.
 If your cat is less than six months old, or already has problems using the litter box, toilet training probably isn't a good choice.

-But if you have a healthy, outgoing, full-grown cat with no litter box issues, toilet training might be a great option.
-Here’s how to toilet train your cat in five easy steps:
+But if you have a healthy, outgoing, full-grown cat with no litter box issues like going outside of the box, toilet training might be a great option.
+Here's how to toilet train your cat in five easy steps.

 1. Place your cat's litter box next to the toilet.

 Choose a toilet that is the most easily accessible to your cat.
 Put the litter box next to the toilet so your cat grows accustomed to the new setting.

 2. Gradually raise the litter tray to toilet level.

 Over the next few weeks, gradually raise the height of the litter box, using cardboard boxes, or stacks of newspapers or magazines.
 Your cat won't be used to the height of a human toilet, so this is a very important step in the training process.

 It's important not to rush your cat through this process.
 If your cat becomes too uncomfortable with the height of the litter box, he might stop using it.

 3. Place the litter box on top of the toilet seat.

 If your cat successfully uses the litter box as your raise the height, place the litter box on top of the toilet.
 You might have to secure it with duct tape to ensure your cat doesn't knock it off.